KathrynLaing/CPPDomTestingAndPreprocessing/README.md

 If the query is answered at some point during preprocessing, the function terminates and returns the answer of the dominance query (true/false), the number of outcomes considered (0), and the timestamps of the start and end of the function.

-If the query is answered by preprocessing, the function returns the answer of the dominance query (true/false), the number of outcomes considered in dominance testing, the timestamps of the start of the function, end of preprocessing, and end of the function, and also the number of outcomes in the UVRS reduced CP-net(s).
+If the query is not answered by preprocessing, the function returns the answer of the dominance query (true/false), the number of outcomes considered in dominance testing, the timestamps of the start of the function, end of preprocessing, and end of the function, and also the number of outcomes in the UVRS reduced CP-net(s).

 See thesis Chapter 3 experiments for explanation of outcomes traversed and reduced CP-net #outcomes calculations.
 ```